Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Nothing occurs when you first cast this miracle, although a strange breeze begins to blow over your allies.
-Select up to 6 allied creatures within range when you first cast this miracle.
+Select any number of allied creatures within range when you first cast this miracle.
 Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
 At that time, your concentration on this miracle ends and you and your allies are carried away as you become one with the four winds.